liferay/liferay-docs/discover/portal/articles/210-setting-up/02-instance-settings/03-general-settings.markdown

     default.logout.page.path=
     company.default.home.url=

-All virtual instances will share the values specified in the properties file.
+All virtual instances share the values specified in the properties file.
 Changes made in Instance Settings override the values set in the properties file.

-For more information, see the [Portal Properties documentation](@platform-ref@/7.1-latest/propertiesdoc/portal.properties.html)
+For more information, see the [Portal Properties documentation](@platform-ref@/7.1-latest/propertiesdoc/portal.properties.html).

 Under the Additional Information heading, you can specify a Legal name, ID, company type, SIC code, ticker symbol, industry and industry type.